geosolutions-it/MapStore2/docs/developer-guide/externalized-configuration.md

 MapStore looks for configuration resources in these places in order:

 * the first datadir.location path
 * other datadir.location paths, if any, in order
 * the application root folder

 Dynamic files will always be written by the UI in the first location in the list, so the first path is for dynamic stuff.

-**Example**
+*Example*:

 ```sh
 -Ddatadir.location=/etc/mapstore_extensions,/etc/mapstore_static_config
 ```

-## Externalize the proxy configuration
+## Externalize back-end configuration

+### Proxy

 This must be done in the WEB-INF web.xml file: